EricHoffmann57/angularProjectEH/README.md

 a form with required fields permits to add new cards

 Two ways to sort data for client have been implemented:
--a search filter by keywords
+- a search filter by keywords
 - a select box with options to filter results: alphabetically, by dates, by rating,etc

 each card has a real time "favorite" feature to sort cards by status.